‘The Young And The Restless’ Casting Shocker: Jason Canela Out As Arturo

 — Young and Restless (@YandR_CBS) February 15, 2019

 When Arturo arrived on the scene, he caught Nikki Newman’s (Melody Thomas Scott) eye when she and Nick (Joshua Morrow) worked with him to create affordable housing for less fortunate residents of their city.
 Arturo and Nikki had a brief affair during a period when Nikki and Victor (Eric Braeden) decided to have an open relationship.
 Once Victor caught wind of Arturo and Nikki, he changed course and put a stop to their openness.
-Of course, Victor wasn’t thrilled when Abby (Melissa Ordway) fell in love with Arturo, and he warned his daughter several times against Arturo.
+Of course, Victor wasn’t thrilled when Abby (Melissa Ordway) fell in love with Arturo, and he warned his daughter several times about him.

 However, even the fact that he’d once been her step mother’s lover didn’t dissuade Abby from the romance with the contractor.
-However, The Inquisitr reported that coming up this week, Abby finds out that Arturo had an affair with his sister-in-law Mia (Noemi Gonzalez), and she does some damage.
+However, The Inquisitr reported that later on in the week, Abby will find out that Arturo had an affair with his sister-in-law Mia (Noemi Gonzalez), and go on to do some damage.
 While Arturo hopes for forgiveness, Abby is out for revenge.
 She grabs a hammer and destroys Arturo’s truck.

 While all is fair in love and war, it’s safe to say that Abby won’t be forgiving Arturo for sleeping with Mia anytime soon.
 The fact that Arturo slept with Mia and then quickly turned around and asked Abby to marry him won’t help Abby’s feelings either.